LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 Integrating your contribution
 -----------------------------

-Major code and documentation contributions may require the contributor to sign-off that they adhere to the Developer Certificate of Origin (DCO):
+Major code and documentation contributions require the contributor to sign-off that they adhere to the Developer Certificate of Origin (DCO):

 https://developercertificate.org

-and should be made available under the Logtalk license without any additional terms or conditions.
+and must be made available under the Logtalk license without any additional terms or conditions.
 Contributions using other licensing terms may also be distributed with Logtalk with the understanding that the terms of their use depends solely on the authors chosen licensing terms and may require a separate,